Benefits of Using a Water Softener

 As a result, your appliances may need repeated repairs or need to be swapped out ahead of time.

 Soft water maintains the efficiency of water heaters.

 Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year lifetime.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

 If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
 It can decrease the life of your heating element, because it has to work more to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals accumulate on your skin and in your hair, making it become dehydrated.
-It can also lead to painful razor burn.
+Hard water minerals accumulate on your skin and in your hair, causing it to dry out.
+It can also contribute to painful razor burn.

 Soft water is more efficient at washing away soap residue, so you’ll have softer skin and shinier hair.
 Plus, your clothes will look brighter and your dishes will have fewer spots.